Swords and Sorcery (video game): Gameplay

 Swords and Sorcery is presented in a first person top-down perspective and contains elements of dungeon crawling, a common trait of role playing video games.
-The game is set in a fictional land called Zob, in which he main objective is to explore its catacombs and discover a large wealth of treasure, alongside collecting seven pieces of sacred Zob armour.
-The game begins with allowing the player to choose their player-character; the default protagonist is called Flubbit the Dull, however there is an option to allow the player to create and personalise their own character.
+The game is set in a fictional land called Zob, where the main objective is to explore its catacombs and discover a large wealth of treasure, and collect the seven pieces of the sacred Zob armour.
+The game begins by allowing the player to choose their character; the default protagonist is called Flubbit the Dull, but there is an option to allow the player to create and personalise their own character.
 Once a character has been created, a 14 in-game day training scheme will commence which gives the player an opportunity to improve their abilities such as lock picking, sword fighting and thieving.
-An in-game armoury is also accessible at any time, which includes utilities such as body armour and various weaponry.
-The form of currency in the game is dragon's teeth, which can be used to purchase items and equipment.
+An armoury is also accessible at any time, which includes utilities such as body armour and weaponry.
+The form of currency is dragon's teeth, which can be used to buy items and equipment.

 Movement through the catacombs is controlled by command inputs and keywords, which is referred to in-game as MIDAS.
-For example, entering in the word "hit" will bring down a menu which will display various forms of attacking techniques.
-The left side of the screen displays an animated first person perspective of the respective tunnel or room the player is in, whereas the right side of the interface displays a general top-down view of the catacombs.
+For example, entering the word "hit" will bring down a menu and display various forms of attacking techniques.
+The left side of the screen displays an animated first person perspective of the respective tunnel or room the player is in, whereas the right side of the interface displays a top-down view of the catacombs.
 The bottom of the screen features a command box and announces available options or hints to the player; flashing arrows indicate where movement is possible throughout the catacombs.
 During the game, enemies such as gargoyles, catmen and warriors will appear at random and attack the player if confronted.
-Magic spells such as poison and fire are able to defeat enemies, alongside weaponry such as swords and axes.
+Magic spells such as poison and fire are able to defeat enemies, alongside weaponry like swords and axes.
 The player-character has both a health and magic bar, which will slowly deplete once attacked by an enemy or by using magic spells, respectively.
 Items in the game include treasure and artefacts which may have a chance of giving the player negative effects, such as draining life and paralysing movement.

 Development

 The game was announced in summer of 1984, but was delayed several times for over a year.
-Before its announcement, Swords and Sorcery had been in development from nearly two years prior to 1985.
-PSS explained the delays as due to game's complexity that required a lot programming man-hours.
+Before its announcement, Swords and Sorcery had been in development for nearly two years prior to 1985.
+PSS explained the delays were due to game's complexity that required a lot programming man-hours.
 The game was PSS's biggest launch to date.
 Upon release, Swords and Sorcery came with t-shirts, badges and posters.